Something for everyone

 Arts and Heritage Attractions

 Nelson has more heritage buildings per capita than any other region of BC.
-One famous building, Touchstones Nelson Museum of Art and History, built in 1902 and transformed in 2006, is a state-of-the-art centre.
+One famous building, The Nelson Museum, Archives & Gallery, built in 1902 and transformed in 2006, is a state-of-the-art centre.
 It hosts both a permanent installation capturing the history of the region and constantly changing art exhibits.

 Kaslo's lovingly restored Langham Cultural Centre features a memorial to the Japanese internment in the region and various art from paintings to live performances.